sculptui/vscode/README.md

 # SculptUI - VS Code Extension

-_"Where is that element on the page in my code?"_
+_"Sculpt your UI code visually"_

-This VS Code extension let's you jump right to the relevant source code lines for a React element by clicking it in your browser.
+This VS Code extension integrates a visual UI builder seamlessly into your code editing experience.

+Style your React elements in the application running in your browser and let sculpt write the code for you.
+And when you need to edit something in your code, just click the element and jump right to the relevant spot in your VSCode editor.

+This is only the beginning of a revolutionary, more efficient, more natural way of building frontend code.
+Sculpt the future of frontend development with us.

 ## Features

-Run your application and select any component to jump right into the code section where it is defined inside the [VS Code](https://code.visualstudio.com/) editor.
+Run your application and select any component to jump right into the code section where it is defined inside your [VS Code](https://code.visualstudio.com/) editor.

 <!-- TODO: Gif showing selection of element. -->
 <img src="images/SculptUI-vscode-demo.gif" width="100%" alt="SculptUI VS Code Demo">

+Use SculptUI's styles editor to change inline style attributes or select (or even create) style class names from sass, scss and less (modules) files and edit the styles there.
+See the results in your UI while the code is written for you.

+### More to come

 This is just the start.
-We aim to revolutionize software development to help you create and extend software in a way that feels natural.
 We are working hard on more features which you can look forward to:

-- Styling directly in your runtime view (supporting [styled-components](https://styled-components.com/), [Material-UI styles](https://material-ui.com/styles/basics/), [CSS/SCSS modules](https://create-react-app.dev/docs/adding-a-css-modules-stylesheet), in-line styles, etc.)
+- Even more styling options (supporting [styled-components](https://styled-components.com/), [Material-UI styles](https://material-ui.com/styles/basics/), etc.)
 - Full WYSWYG component editing - like inserting and moving around components using drag-and-drop, extracting component parts to a new component
-- Pluggable custom property editors for component libraries
+- Generic and pluggable custom property editors for component libraries
+- Configurable integrated component galleries, style guides and design systems
-- Support for more UI frameworks and libraries (i.e. [Angular](https://angular.io/), [Vue](https://vuejs.org/), Web Components and more)
+- Support for other UI frameworks and libraries (i.e. [Angular](https://angular.io/), [Vue](https://vuejs.org/), Web Components and more)

 ## Getting started